 - Colder-weather grasses can be divided in spring or early fall.

 - Evergreen grasses can only be divided in the spring.

 Like people, each ornamental grass has its preferences when it comes to food and water.
 Some will need more fertilizer than others.
 Some will require more watering to serve as good ground covers.

 How to choose ornamental grasses for your yard

 Choosing the ornamental grasses that will adorn your property is an exciting process.
 It’s an opportunity to express yourself and make your yard stand out from the others through unique ground covers.
 If you’re stumped about which ornamental grasses are best for your lawn and where they would look best, call a landscaping pro.

-One of your toughest landscaping decisions: Choosing the ornamental grass varieties that complement each other and your yard.
+One of the toughest landscaping decisions?
+Choosing the ornamental grass varieties that complement each other and your yard.